 Bill of Quantities & Cost Management

-A 5D BIM applies the cost element to the elements of the model.
+A 5D BIM adds the cost element to the elements of the model.
 This allows for obtaining accurate quantities and overall cost of the project, which is automatically updated as the model develops.
-Along the Construction Sequencing this further allows for budget planning.
+Along with Construction Sequencing this further allows for budget planning.

 Energy Performance of Buildings